Afinogenovpa/ansible_role_tomcat/README.md

 ```

 ## [Role Variables](#role-variables)
-The default values for the variables are set in [`defaults/main.yml`](https://github.com/Afinogenovpa/Tomcat_install_ansible_role/blob/main/defaults/main.yml):
+The minimum of default values for the variables are set in [`defaults/main.yml`](https://github.com/Afinogenovpa/Tomcat_install_ansible_role/blob/main/defaults/main.yml):

 ```
 tomcat_version: "9.0.73" - setup this version